ronnieholm/Playground/DapperUnitOfWork/README.md

 ORM.

 Instead of Dapper, plain ADO.NET and domain events for change tracking may be a better option for long term clean architecture solutions.
+Perhaps combined with another language such as F#, where encapsulating properties is less of an issue.

 ## References